kubevirt/kubevirt/cluster-up/cluster/kind-k8s-sriov-1.17.0/README.md

 The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at `localhost:5000`.

-This version also expects to have sriov-enabed nics on the current host, and will move all the physical interfaces and virtual interfaces into the `kind`'s cluster master node so that they can be used through multus.
+This version also expects to have sriov-enabled nics on the current host, and will move all the physical interfaces and virtual interfaces into the `kind`'s cluster master node so that they can be used through multus.

 ## Bringing the cluster up